asimkhan0/issues-tracking-api/SUBMISSION.md

-# Testlio Backend Coding Assignment - Implementation Documentation
+# - Backend Coding Assignment - Implementation Documentation

 ## Overview

-This document outlines the implementation of the Testlio backend coding assignment, which involved creating a REST API for managing issue entities.
+This document outlines the implementation of the - backend coding assignment, which involved creating a REST API for managing issue entities.
 The implementation covers all the required tasks, from basic CRUD operations to more advanced features like revision tracking and authentication.

 ## Implementation Details